End of the Road World Tour: Background

-In addition to adding another 100 cities on tour into 2023, Simmons stated that he will continue working with the American rock-inspired restaurant Rock & Brews, and performing with his solo band when the final tour has concluded.
-He later stated that the band will be retiring out of self-respect and love for the fans and that he will be very emotional during the band's final performance which he presumed would take place around 2024, although the band's manager Doc McGhee insisted the band's final show would "definitely" take place in 2023.
-The band later confirmed the final leg with the final show taking place in New York City on the Howard Stern Show on March 1, 2023.
+In addition to adding another 100 cities on tour into 2023, Simmons stated that he would continue working with the American rock-inspired restaurant Rock & Brews, and performing with his solo band when the final tour had concluded.
+He later stated that the band was retiring out of self-respect and love for the fans and that he would be very emotional during the band's final performance which he presumed would take place around 2024, although the band's manager Doc McGhee insisted the band's final show would "definitely" take place in 2023.
+The band later confirmed the final leg of the tour on the Howard Stern Show on March 1, 2023, with the final show taking place in New York City on December 1 and 2, 2023, in which the second and final performance was streamed on Pay-per-view.

+In preparation for the final performances in New York City, a number of various events in honor of the shows took place across a five day period, which included a lighting ceremony on the Empire State Building in honor of both the band's final two shows and its 50-year history, with colors of silver that represented the band logo, and the colors of red, purple, green and blue to honor the band characters.
+At the end of the final show in New York City, the band announced a "new era" for Kiss, in which they would live on as digital avatars for fully virtual stage show performances, which was created by Industrial Light and Magic and Pophouse, who had previously created ABBA's similar ABBAtar digital presentation.

 In the tour program for the final tour, both Stanley and Simmons commented on the tour: